 Step 10 – Enter Security Deposit Details

-13. Security Deposit – Provide the amount of the security deposit and whether or not the landlord will pay interest on the security deposit.
+Provide the amount of the security deposit and whether the landlord will pay interest on the security deposit.
 Refer to your state and local laws for guidance.

 Step 11 – Fill In Use of Premises Information

-15. Premises.
-Document the type of property and how the tenant may use the rental during the lease period.
+Document the property type and how the tenant may use the rental during the lease period.

 Step 12 – Identify Inspection Checklist Requirements

-16. Inspection Checklist.
-State whether or not the tenant must complete an inspection checklist.
-If yes, complete the inspection checklist at the end of the agreement (Exhibit A).
+State whether the tenant must complete an inspection checklist.
+If yes, complete the inspection checklist at the end of the agreement.

-Step 13 – Enter Maintenance and Repairs Details
+Step 13 – Enter Maintenance and Repair Details

-17. Additional Costs.
-Write whether or not the tenant is responsible for certain extra maintenance and repair costs, as the tenant has a vested interest in the property with the option to buy.
+Write whether the tenant is responsible for specific extra maintenance and repair costs, as the tenant has a vested interest in the property with the option to buy.

 Step 14 – Describe Smoking Rules

-18. Smoking.
-State whether or not you permit smoking in the property.
+State whether you permit smoking on the property.

 Step 15 – Fill In Pet Details

-19. Pets.
-Describe whether or not you allow pets in the property and, if allowed, whether or not the tenant must pay a pet deposit.
+Describe whether you allow pets on the property and, if allowed, whether the tenant must pay a pet deposit.
 Enter the description of any pets, if allowed.

 Step 16 – Check Assigning and Subletting Option

-20. Assigning and Subletting.
-State whether or not the tenant can assign or sublet the property.
-If yes, indicate whether or not the tenant needs the landlord’s consent before assigning or subletting.
+State whether the tenant can assign or sublet the property.
+If yes, indicate whether the tenant needs the landlord’s consent before assigning or subletting.

 Step 17 – Identify Lead Disclosure

-21. Lead Disclosure.
-Specify whether the house was built prior to 1978.
-If yes, the landlord must disclosure the presence of known lead-based paint and lead-based paint hazards present in the property as well as provide any available records and reports pertaining to lead-based paint and lead-based paint hazards in the property.
-A Detailed disclosure and lead warning statement is attached to the end of this agreement.
+Specify whether the house was built before 1978.
+If yes, the landlord must disclose the presence of known lead-based paint and lead-based paint hazards on the property and provide any available records and reports.
+A detailed disclosure is attached to the end of this agreement.

 Step 18 – Check Military Clause Option

-22. Military Clause.
-State whether or not the tenant may terminate the lease early due to active duty in the U.S. Armed Forces.
+State whether the tenant may terminate the lease early due to active duty in the U.S. Armed Forces.

-23. Renter’s Insurance.
-State whether or not the tenant must obtain a renter’s insurance policy.
+State whether the tenant must obtain a renter’s insurance policy.

-24. Mechanic’s Lien.
-State whether or not the landlord (and any service provider) can file a mechanic’s lien on the property if the tenant makes any improvements on the premises and does not pay said service provider.
+State whether the landlord (and any service provider) can file a mechanic’s lien on the property if the tenant makes any improvements on the premises and does not pay said service provider.

 Step 21 – Fill in Default Details

-25. Default.
-In the event of a default, the landlord may provide the tenant a written notice of default.
-Provide the number of days notice if the default is due to the tenant’s failure to timely pay rent.
-Also, provide the number of days notice required if the default is for something other than failure to timely pay rent.
+In the event of a default, the landlord may provide the tenant with a written notice of default.
+Provide the number of days’ notice if the default is due to the tenant’s failure to pay rent promptly.
+Also, provide the number of days’ notice required if the default is for something other than failure to pay rent promptly.

 Step 22 – Enter Option Details

-26. Option to Purchase.
+- Option to Purchase.
 For the option to purchase, state whether or not the landlord/seller and tenant/buyer agree upon a purchase price.
-If yes, specific the price.
+If yes, specify the price.

-28. Option Consideration.
+- Option Consideration.
 In a rent-to-own agreement, the tenant pays consideration in exchange for the exclusive option to purchase the property.
-Specify if the consideration will be a portion of the monthly rent or a non-refundable upfront fee.
+Specify if the review will be a portion of the monthly rent or a nonrefundable upfront fee.

 Step 23 – Provide Purchase Deposit Details

-29. Purchase Deposit.
-State whether or not there is an earnest money deposit requirement (and the amount, if so) of the tenant chooses to exercise the option to purchase.
+State whether there’s an earnest money deposit requirement (and the amount, if so) if the tenant chooses to exercise the option to purchase.

 Step 25 – Enter Closing and Settlement Information

-32. Seller Closing Costs.
+- Seller Closing Costs.
 Choose the closing costs the seller is responsible for.
-You can also add additional costs.

-33. Buyer Closing Costs.
-Choose the closing costs the buyer is responsible for.
 You can add additional costs.

+- Buyer Closing Costs.
+Choose the closing costs for which the buyer is responsible.
+You can add extra costs.

 Step 26 – Describe Title Details

-35. Title Insurance Policy.
-Choose who pays for the title insurance, who selects the title insurance company, and whether or not you allow exclusions or exceptions to the title insurance policy.
+Choose who pays for the title insurance, who selects the title insurance company, and whether you allow exclusions or exceptions to the policy.